 - When the stolen property is a firearm

-In those circumstances, the prosecutor may be legally obligated to charge you with a felony, so it is best to have an adept Los Angeles grand theft crimes lawyer on your case to help ensure that you are fighting the charges as aggressively as possible.
+In those circumstances, the prosecutor may have to charge you with a felony, so it is best to have an adept Los Angeles grand theft crimes lawyer on your case to help ensure that you are fighting the charges as aggressively as possible.

 Grand Theft Auto

-The main difference between this charge and the lesser motor vehicle theft charge is that grand theft auto involves the intent to take a vehicle permanently or long-term.
-Though grand theft auto does not have to involve any form of violence, it is almost always charged as a felony and the potential penalties can be severe.
+The main difference between this charge and the lesser auto theft charge is that grand theft auto involves the intent to take a vehicle permanently.
+Though grand theft auto does not have to involve any form of violence, the court almost always charges it as a felony, and the potential penalties can be severe.

 - Up to three years in jail